miltomasz/fuel-loup/README.md

 - The app is build on MVC pattern using storyboards and segues to navigate.
 - I have used two external libraries: Alamofire and Lottie which are located in Libs folder in the project structure.
 They are compiled as xcframeworks so can be used in every architecture and iOS version.
-- I have also used three classes for callout views (info view displayed over the map view) from Robert Ryan's project: https://github.com/robertmryan/CustomMapViewAnnotationCalloutSwift In the project they are loacted in View/CustomCallout folder.
+- I have also used three classes for callout views (info view displayed over the map view) from Robert Ryan's project: https://github.com/robertmryan/CustomMapViewAnnotationCalloutSwift .
+They are loacted in View/CustomCallout folder in the project.
-All the information about author and copyrights are in the files' headers.
+All the information about the author and copyrights have been preserved.

 ## Build and run instructions

--
+- Download the project: ```git clone```
 - The app should compile and build after checkout from the repository.
 No additional actions are needed
-- User should grant an access for Apple location service
+- User should grant an access to Apple's location services
 - The app has been tested on iOS version >= 14.0